 Peregrines in Illinois are doing great!
 We have achieved the goal of having a self-sustaining population of Illinois' breeding falcons at a low risk (less than 1%) of statewide extirpation.
-The Peregrine Falcon has preliminary approval for delisting from our state Endangered and Threatened Species Board.
-Final approval should happen by early 2015.
-The Peregrine Falcon was removed from the Federal Endangered and Threatened Species List in August of 1999.
+The Peregrine Falcon was removed from the Illinois Endangered and Threatened Species List.
+(Peregrines were removed from the federal list in 1999.)

 Continued monitoring is critical for evaluating population viability and verification of the population recovery.
 People should feel free to email Mary Hennen with Peregrine observations or questions at any time of the year.